Local Arizona College of Nursing Graduate Awarded Full Scholarship for Master's Degree

 News provided byArizona College of Nursing

-SOUTHFIELD, Mich., March 26, 2026 /PRNewswire/ -- A local graduate of Arizona College of Nursing's (AZCN's) Southfield campus has been awarded a full-tuition scholarship for the Master of Science in Nursing (MSN) program at American College of Education (ACE) as part of the newly announced AZCN-ACE partnership.
+FORT LAUDERDALE, Fla., March 26, 2026 /PRNewswire/ -- A local graduate of Arizona College of Nursing's (AZCN's) Fort Lauderdale campus has been awarded a full-tuition scholarship for the Master of Science in Nursing (MSN) program at American College of Education (ACE) as part of the newly announced AZCN-ACE partnership.

-Brooke Fickett, a graduate of AZCN's Southfield campus, is one of two AZCN alumni nationwide selected for a full MSN scholarship with ACE through this collaboration, opening the door to advanced education and leadership opportunities.
-Fickett shares, 'My long-term goal is to become a nurse educator.
-Pursuing my MSN through American College of Education will provide the foundation I need to formally teach, mentor, and prepare future nurses for safe and competent practice.'
+Kelsie Hercules, a graduate of AZCN's Fort Lauderdale campus, is one of two AZCN alumni nationwide selected for a full MSN scholarship with ACE through this collaboration, opening the door to advanced education and leadership opportunities.
+Hercules shares, 'This scholarship is more than financial assistance to me.
+It represents belief—in my potential, in my purpose, and in the future nurse leader I want to become.'

-AZCN's Southfield campus welcomed its first nursing students in 2021, and nearly 200 nurses have earned their BSN from the program since that time, a part of the nearly 5,000 AZCN alumni total nationwide.
+AZCN's Fort Lauderdale campus welcomed its first nursing students in 2020, and nearly 450 nurses have earned their BSN from the program in Florida since that time, a part of the nearly 5,000 AZCN alumni total nationwide.
 Through their partnership with ACE, AZCN graduates maximize the value of their BSN coursework by transferring nine credits into ACE's MSN program.
 They are also able to take advantage of discounted tuition.

 For AZCN, the partnership and scholarship represent a continued commitment to providing value to their alumni.
 'We are proud to create opportunities that support our graduates and advance our mission to meet the evolving healthcare needs of the communities they serve,' shares AZCN Chief Executive Officer Jason E. Anderson.

-As Fickett notes, 'Arizona College of Nursing played a major role in shaping both the nurse and the person I am today.'
-Now, through the partnership with ACE and her scholarship award, Fickett is poised to continue her path towards leadership in nursing and support of the healthcare needs in the region.
+As Hercules notes, 'Through my MSN, I want to build programs that educate, empower, and support patients long after they leave the hospital.'
+Now, through the partnership with ACE and her scholarship award, Hercules is poised to continue her path towards leadership in nursing and support of the healthcare needs in the region.

 Arizona College of Nursing